jonchaney/tonedream/docs/sample_state.md

       location: 'San Francisco',
     },
     errors: {
-      base: ['Invalid username or password'],
+      base: ['invalid username or password'],
       username: ["can't be blank"],
       password: ['is too short (minimum is 6 characters)'], },